Sabbir-Shishir/color-picker/README.md

 To use this project, simply clone the repository to your local machine and open the `index.html` file in your web browser.

+## Demo

+You can see a live demo of the application by [click here](https://colors-picker-project.netlify.app/)

 ### Prerequisites

 This project requires a modern web browser that supports HTML5, CSS3, and JavaScript.